harshmaheshwari001/git/git-commands-tutorial.md

 Git comes with both Public and Private repository flavours.
 Private version of it is paid.

-Git is very vast and wide range of commands and tools available to manage repositories.
+Git is vast and wide range of commands and tools available to manage repositories.
 Not all options of Git are needed for all developers.
 Let's see most widely used Git options.